Baucus Leaders Program

-- An essay of no more than 300 words about why you want to be a Baucus Leader and how you believe you will contribute to the program and to the office where you will intern.
+- An essay of no more than 500 words about why you want to be a Baucus Leader, your commitment to/interest in public service, and how you believe you will contribute to the program and to the office where you will intern.

-- A ranking of 1 (most desirable) through 4 (least desirable) of the four internship opportunities.
+- A ranking of your top choices of the 10 possible placements, with choice 1 being your top choice, choice 2 being your second choice, and so on.
 The applicant must provide this ranking and may not have any ties.

 *Late or incomplete applications will not be considered.

 The Institute will select three finalists for each internship.
-Finalists will be notified by email of their selection by Friday, February 9, 2018.
+Finalists will be notified by email of their selection during the beginning of Spring semester of 2020.
 All finalists will be interviewed by representatives of the office where the internship will take place, and may be required to submit additional application materials to that office.
-Finalists will be notified whether or not they have been selected as a 2018 Baucus Leader by Friday, March 16, 2018.
+The final selection of Baucus Leaders will vary by office, and may extend into the end of Spring semester.